Oh, short guys. We love them, we hate them, and sometimes we date them.

 When you’re out in public and people look at you, you wonder if they're thinking that you're a girl with a short boyfriend.

-He may have a beautiful face, killer abs and a stellar personality, but all you or anyone else can seem to focus on is that your boo is a tiny little munchkin.
+He may have a beautiful face, amazing abs and a stellar personality, but all you or anyone else can seem to focus on is that your boo is a tiny little munchkin.
 You try to ignore it, but it’s just always an issue.
 It never goes away.

 3. It makes you self-conscious about your own height.

-You have a whole new insecurity that you never could have predicted: He makes you feel like a f*cking giant.
+You have a whole new insecurity that you never could have predicted: He makes you feel like a giant.

 Why couldn’t you just be 5'3"?
 Then this wouldn’t be an issue, and you could go on your merry way without constantly stressing yourself out.

 You have to put away your heels and just resign yourself to wearing ballet flats for all eternity.
-You used to love being a tall, sexy woman, but now it just feels like a problem over which you have zero control.
+You used to love being a tall, hot woman, but now it just feels like a problem over which you have zero control.

 4. It’s always lurking in the back of your mind.

 Your internalization of the patriarchy makes you question why you’re dating him.
 Guys are supposed to be the tall ones, right?
-You feel insecure about it, and that makes you feel like a huge dick.
+You feel insecure about it, and that makes you feel like a huge jerk.

 You don’t want this to affect your relationship, but somehow it just does.
 No matter how many times you tell yourself you’re totally fine with this, it’s still there in the back of your head, eating away at your happiness.